knpuniversity/oauth2-client-bundle/README.md

 ### Authenticating any OAuth user

-If you don't need to fetch/persist any information about the user, you can use the `OAuthUserProvider` service to quickly authenticate them in your application.
+If you don't need to fetch/persist any information about the user, you can use the `OAuthUserProvider` service to quickly authenticate them in your application (if you're using Doctrine, use the normal [entity user provider](http://symfony.com/doc/current/security/entity_provider.html)).

 First define the user provider in your `security.yaml` file: